Huqicheng/zheap/src/backend/access/zheap/README.md

 toplevel transaction abort, undo space is not recycled.
 However, after a subtransaction abort, we rewind the insert pointer to wherever it was at the start of the subtransaction, so that the undo for the toplevel transaction remains contiguous.
-We can’t do the same for toplevel aborts as that might contain special undo records related to transaction slots that were reused and we can’t afford to lose those.
-We write these special undo records only for toplevel transaction when it doesn’t find any free transaction slot or there is no transaction slot which contains transaction that is all-visible.
-In such cases, we reuse the committed transaction slots and write undo record which contains transaction information for them as we might need that information for transaction which still can’t see the committed transaction.
+We canâ€™t do the same for toplevel aborts as that might contain special undo records related to transaction slots that were reused and we canâ€™t afford to lose those.
+We write these special undo records only for toplevel transaction when it doesnâ€™t find any free transaction slot or there is no transaction slot which contains transaction that is all-visible.
+In such cases, we reuse the committed transaction slots and write undo record which contains transaction information for them as we might need that information for transaction which still canâ€™t see the committed transaction.
 We mark all such slots (that belongs to committed transactions) as available for reuse in one shot as doing it one slot at a time is quite costly.
-Since we might still need the special undo records for the transaction slots other than the current transaction, we can’t simply rewind the insert pointer.
+Since we might still need the special undo records for the transaction slots other than the current transaction, we canâ€™t simply rewind the insert pointer.
 Note that we do this only for toplevel transactions; if we need the new slot when in a subtransaction, we reclaim only a single transaction slot.